z3nL/domainexpansion/README.md

 ## Overview

-A turn-based card game where your objective is to leverage your mathematical understanding to our maneuver your opponent.
+A turn-based card game where your objective is to leverage your mathematical understanding to out maneuver your opponent.

 ==expand upon==